yeller/fressian-clojure/README.md

 This is a critical facility if you wish to retain the types of defrecords or deftype values during decoding.
 For defrecords, the decoded result is a plain map.
 See the file clojure.clj for examples of writers and readers and other methods of interest.

-entity.clj has an example of custom encoding/decoding methods for datomic.

 ### Caveats